The idea is simple. Politicians disclose their stock trades. You can see what they bought. You buy the same thing. Profit.

 The disclosure window is up to 45 days.
 Some politicians file within a week.
 Others take the full 45 days.
 In that gap, the stock can move significantly.

 A concrete example: Nancy Pelosi disclosed AVGO (Broadcom) purchases on July 9, 2025, worth over $3M each.
-She actually traded on June 20–24.
-That’s a ~2.5 week delay.
+She actually traded on June 20 to 24.
+That’s roughly a 2.5-week delay.
 AVGO moved meaningfully in that window.

 The strategy isn’t “buy as fast as possible after disclosure.”
 It’s “evaluate whether the position still makes sense at the current price.”
 Sometimes it does.
 Sometimes the stock has already moved 25% and the opportunity has passed.